-This template shall only be reported by insurance and reinsurance undertakings that apply volatility adjustment in accordance with Article 77d of Directive 2009/138/EC.
+This template shall only be reported by insurance and reinsurance undertakings that apply the volatility adjustment in accordance with Article 77d of Directive 2009/138/EC.

-This template shall reflect the gross best estimate of insurance and reinsurance life obligations subject to volatility adjustment split by currency of the obligations and by country in which the contract was entered into.The best estimate reported shall take into account the volatility adjustment.
+This template according to Article 51 (1c) (b) of Directive 2009/138/EC collects for each relevant currency or, as applicable, country, the volatility adjustment calculated in accordance with Article 77d of Directive 2009/138/EC and the corresponding best estimates for insurance or reinsurance obligations.
+Regarding the best estimate it shall reflect the gross best estimate of insurance and reinsurance obligations subject to volatility adjustment split by currency of the obligations and, when written in currency euro, by country in which the products giving rise to the obligations were sold.
+The best estimate reported shall take into account the volatility adjustment.
 The best estimate subject to any matching adjustment shall not be reported in this template.

-Information shall be reported in relation to material obligations in countries and currencies for which a currency volatility adjustment, and a country increase if applicable, is applied until 90 % of the total best estimate subject to volatility adjustment is reported by currency and country.
+Furthermore, the nominator and the denominator of the Credit Spread Sensitivity Ratio (CSSR) are collected.
+If the undertaking applies the undertaking specific adjustment to the risk corrected spread according to Article 77d (1c) of Directive 2009/138/EC, also the risk corrected spread on the undertakings own portfolio is collected.